defispartan/lens-frames/README.md

 If the button clicked is a `post` or `post_redirect`, apps must:

 1. Construct a [Lens Frame Request](#lens-frame-request).
-2. POST the packet to `of:frame:button:$idx:target` if present
+2. POST the packet to `of:button:$idx:target` if present
-3. POST the packet to `of:frame:post_url` if target was not present.
+3. POST the packet to `of:post_url` if target was not present.
 4. POST the packet to or the frame's embed URL if neither target nor action were present.
 5. Wait at least 5 seconds for a response from the frame server.